OctopusDeploy/blog/blog/2024-12/tools-kubernetes-pipeline/index.md

 ---
 title: How to choose the tools to run your Kubernetes pipeline
-description: This blog post is an excerpt from our free guide, Kubernetes delivery unlocked which examines the main categories of Continuous Delivery (CD) tools
+description: This blog post is an excerpt from our free guide, Kubernetes delivery unlocked which examines how to set up your Kubernetes pipeline for success
 author: liam.mackie@octopus.com
 visibility: public
 published: TBC